AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
 - You can save your current layout (all plugin positions) by going to Window | Layouts | Save Current Layout as New and switch to it from new projects by Window | Layouts | <name of your layout> | Apply.
+- Project settings : Everytime you start a project make sure to
-- Change the source folder for imports (https://stackoverflow.com/a/34304165)
+    - Change the source folder for imports (https://stackoverflow.com/a/34304165).
+    - Edit the configuration template of python and python tests(autodetect and pytest) to select a default working directory for all your scripts.
+If you changed the source folder, it should match it.
+This will prevent you from having problems with working directory location when running from the terminal and pycharm.
-- I always use the run button instead of the terminal to run my files (specifically fastapi or streamlit) so pycharm can highlight the errors and make them easily clickable.
+- I always use the run button (or shortcut) instead of the terminal to run my files (specifically fastapi or streamlit) so pycharm can highlight the errors and make them easily clickable.
 - Use the debug function when needed.
-- Every time you start a project, edit the configuration template of python and python tests(autodetect and pytest) to select a default working directory for all your scripts.
-This will prevent you from having problems with working directory location when running from the terminal and pycharm.
 - You can Run pytest just by right-clicking on a function bloc, file, or folder!
 - Git Clone: You can directly clone a repository from your git accounts by going to the Menu bar | VCS | Get from Version Control | GitHub | and select the right repository.